 While at RCS, I continued UK consult work, retraining the entire programming staff of the UTV regional network of stations in 2007/8, followed by Amazing Radio in Newcastle and the then Coast 106 in Southampton from 2008 to 2010.
 More recent members of my consult portfolio were the Classical and Folk channels of Magyar Radio, Budapest, Hungary, and Bauer Media outlets Clyde 1 and Forth 1 in Scotland.
 The total number of station consult clients from 1993 to now is well over 60, across all formats and a range of scheduling and playout systems.

 All this has helped make me a pretty experienced Music Radio programmer, with extensive format and market experience.
 To this I can also bring deep scheduling systems knowledge with global market leader RCS Selector / Master Control and the widely used PSquared AutoTrack Pro / Myriad.
 I beta-tested Autotrack Pro version 4, and authored a new online help document for PSquared.
-Currently, I'm quite a fan of a very low-cost scheduling and streaming package from New Zealand: Station Playlist.
-This is one of many packages which have significantly lowered the barriers for a host of new, mainly online, operators.
+I'm also a fan of very low-cost scheduling and streaming packages such as Station Playlist, which have significantly lowered the barriers for a host of new, mainly online, operators.

 I produced a one-hour documentary, Handsworth Evolution, in 2010 for Birmingham Music Heritage.
 This was transmitted on several West Midlands stations, and in 2013, aired on PBS Radio in the USA.
 In 2015, the documentary was picked up by Radio New Zealand for broadcast.